 The total funding period for the awards made under this solicitation is three (3) base years and two (2) optional years.
-Funding for this program has not yet been appropriated, but we expect a total of \$10,227,450 per year to fund the financial assistance awards for the operation of MBDA Business Centers identified in this FFO through FY 2021.
-The anticipated amount of the federal funding for each Center for each of the program years is listed (see Appendix A: Funding Availability by Center Location) for each Center being competed under this FFO.
+Funding for this Project has not yet been appropriated, but we expect a total of \$337,875 per year to fund the financial assistance award for the operation of the Project identified in this FFO through FY 2021.
+The anticipated amount of the federal funding for each of the performance years is provided in the FFO (see Appendix A: Funding Availability).

-Each award is expected to range from \$285,400 to \$337,875 per year.
-The federal share of funding levels is based at \$250,000 plus locality adjustments.
-The locations of the Centers are based on the size and ranking of minority populations in each metropolitan statistical area (MSA), the overall number of minority firms in MSAs (as established by U.S. Census Bureau data), and other available research and data.
+The award is expected to be \$337,875 per year.
+The federal share of funding level is based at \$250,000 plus a locality adjustment.
+The primary service area of the Project is based on the size and ranking of minority populations in each metropolitan statistical area (MSA), the overall number of minority firms in MSAs (as established by U.S. Census Bureau data), and other available research and data.